treasure-data/digdag/digdag-docs/src/operators/param_get.md

 * **param_server.database.type (required)**:

-  String of the database type of DataStore ( `postgresql` or `redis` )
+  String of the database type of ParamServer ( `postgresql` or `redis` )

 ## When using PostgreSQL

 * **param_server.database.host (required)**:

-  String of the host of the DataStore
+  String of the host of the ParamServer

 * **param_server.database.database (required)**: